Info for Participants

 Valdez has lots of hotels and B&Bs.
 For full listings, visit www.valdezalaska.org.
 We receive support from the Best Western, the Keystone Hotel, the Glacier Hotel, and the recently rebuilt Totem Inn, and would love for you to support the businesses that support us.

 We have some free accommodations at our student housing which are used to host some of the Lab cast.
 Rooms are shared by multiple people, often strangers.
 The facilities have showers and kitchen facilities.
-For minimal additional charges, we have a limited number of beds and cots available, and linen sets as well.
+There are a limited number of beds and cots available, and linen sets as well.
 Alternately, bringing an air mattress or sleeping bag can make it much more comfortable.
-People are welcome to sleep there from the evening of Friday, June 10, checking out by the final Sunday.
+People are welcome to sleep there from the evening of opening weekend’s Friday, checking out by the final Sunday.
 Any additional time would be negotiated directly with PWSC Housing.

 TO BE CLEAR: This housing is provided free of charge to make attending financially viable; people using it share tight communal living spaces with strangers.
 The price is right, but this is roughing it.